tpapp/DynamicHMC.jl/README.md

 Also, the building blocks of the algorithm are implemented using a *functional* (non-modifying) approach whenever possible, allowing extensive unit testing of components, while at the same time also intended to serve as a transparent, pedagogical introduction to the low-level mechanics of current Hamiltonian Monte Carlo samplers.

+## Examples

 Examples are available in [DynamicHMCExamples.jl](https://github.com/tpapp/DynamicHMCExamples.jl).

+## Support and participation

+For general questions, open an issue or ask on [the Discourse forum](https://discourse.julialang.org/).

+The API is in the process of being refined to accommodate various modeling approaches.
+Users who wish to participate in the discussion should subscribe to the Github notifications (“watching” the package).
+Also, I will do my best to accommodate feature requests, just open issues.

 ## Bibliography